 Menta’s Educational Model

-- Blended Learning: This is an innovative approach used to address the unique needs of individual students.
-The instructors combine the traditional classroom methods and independent study to create a hybrid teaching methodology.
-It represents the need to incorporate technology into the classrooms, but also creates a new way for teachers and students approach the learning experience.
+This is an innovative approach used to address the unique needs of individual students.
+The instructors combine traditional classroom methods and independent study to create a hybrid teaching methodology.
+It represents the need to incorporate technology into the classrooms, but also creates a new way for teachers and students to approach the learning experience.

 Every student is treated as an individual to ensure their learning environment is the most effective on a daily basis.
 A new agenda is made each day by the student’s instructor and the student is empowered to take ownership of navigating their day with the support staff.

 This process is completed with the student and a team to assist with helping a young adult plan for the future.
 The process uses a personal planning approach to outline a roadmap for the student’s future built on their hopes and dreams to motivate their learning process and create realistic goals.
 The information from the process will be incorporated into the IEP/Transition document or into a career plan and shared with the entire support system of the student.